-Just as you wouldn’t make public that your home was empty while you were away on holiday, you should also avoid posting about corporate getaways or company conferences if your office will be left unattended.2.
-Assume what goes on the internet, stays on the internet – permanently.
+Just as you wouldn’t make public that your home was empty while you were away on holiday, you should also avoid posting about corporate getaways or company conferences if your office will be left unattended.

 As they say, ‘Once on the internet, always on the internet’, and although posts or accounts may be later deleted, anyone may have already taken a screen-shot or saved images.

 Learn how social network sites will use your information by reading their privacy policies.
-It is likely your information will be used to target you with advertising, which is why these sites are usually free.3.
-Keep your friends close, and your enemies blocked.
+It is likely your information will be used to target you with advertising, which is why these sites are usually free.

 Be careful who you accept as a friend on social media.
 Identity thieves are known for creating false profiles to get information from others.
 Verify accounts where possible.